 - o Following instructions.

 - o Being punctual.

 - o Maintaining appropriate appearance.

 - o Using proper manners.

-- O Not lending or borrowing money or other possessions.
+- o Not lending or borrowing money or other possessions.

 "Enabling" is letting others get away with things that will interfere with their recovery or the recovery of others.
-Each member is an integral part of the Recovery Centered Community and is responsible to themselves and also the others within the community.
+You are an integral part of the Recovery Centered Community and are responsible to each other as well as yourself.
 It is not about getting others into trouble, rather it is about helping them to develop recovery behaviors by pointing out their addictive behaviors.